clemcer/loggifly/README.md

       - fatal
 ```

-For all configuration options take a look at the containers section in the [Detailed Configuration Options](#-detailed-configuration-options) as they work exactly the exact same.
+For all the possible configuration options take a look at the containers section in the [Detailed Configuration Options](#-detailed-configuration-options) as they work exactly the exact same.

 </details>